App-ID Update Safeguard ensures continuous service by enabling a Previous App-ID

 |

-a content update changes their App-ID.
+a content update changes the App-ID value.
 If a new App-ID is

 introduced but not yet added to a security policy, the firewall